Belmont Abbey College: Housing

 Incoming freshmen are required to live in either Poellath or O'Connell, two-story single-sex residence halls.
 Beginning in fall 2013, upperclassmen were given the option to live in the newly built Saint Benedict Hall and Saint Scholastica Hall, single-sex residence halls for males and females respectively.
 Raphael Arthur Hall provides single rooms.
-In addition to the five residence halls on campus, upperclassmen are eligible to live in either one of the four on-campus Cuthbert Allen apartment buildings or the Cloisters, off-campus apartments in nearby Mount Holly, North Carolina.
+In addition to the five residence halls on campus, upperclassmen are eligible to live in either one of the four on-campus Cuthbert Allen apartment buildings or the Cloisters, off-campus apartments in nearby Mount Holly.

 Athletics

 The Belmont Abbey Crusaders participate in the NCAA's Division II program.
 The Crusaders are members of Conference Carolinas.
-Men's and women's lacrosse, women's golf.
-Men's and women's tennis and men's and women's track and field have been added for the 2009 season.
+Men's and women's lacrosse, women's golf, men's and women's tennis, and men's and women's track and field were added prior to the 2009 season.
 Al McGuire coached Basketball for the Crusaders from 1957 to 1964.
 During his tenure the team had 5 post-season tournament appearances.

 In 2009, the Crusaders Baseball team reached the NCAA Division II World Series, at the USA Baseball Training Complex located in Cary, North Carolina.
 The Crusaders were ranked 6th in their respective regional tournament and went on to win four straight against nationally ranked teams to capture their first regional championship.
 The Crusaders fell to eventual National Champions Lynn University after winning two in a row.
 The Crusaders finished the season ranked 3rd in the Nation.

 In 2012, the women's volleyball, women's soccer, and men's basketball teams all won the NCAA Division II Conference Carolinas title.
 In 2018, the men's lacrosse team won the NCAA Division II Conference Carolinas title.

 In 2021, the women's basketball, and men's basketball teams both won the NCAA Division II Conference Carolinas titles.

+From 2022 to 2025 the men’s tennis team has won the Conference Carolinas tournament title four consecutive times in what is a historic achievement for the Crusaders clinching also their fourth straight NCAA Division II Tournament appearance.

 As a member of Conference Carolinas, Belmont Abbey College competes annually for the league's Messick Award, which is presented to the team demonstrating the best overall sportsmanship throughout the entire conference schedule.
 As of 2019, Belmont Abbey Athletics has won the overall Messick Award five times: 2011–12, 2012–13, 2013–14 (tie), 2016–17, and 2018-19.
 In 2023, Belmont Abbey College won the Conference Carolinas Dr. Alan Patterson Body, Mind, and Soul Award, "the ultimate, comprehensive conference award recognizing the member with the best average ranking when combining the Hawn (Athletic Performance), Sharp (Graduation Rates), and Messick (Sportsmanship) awards."
 The Abbey was the first recipient of this new award.